What We Do

 The fabric form is computer generated using a specific programme for the industry.
 This 'form' is then converted into flat panel which then can be but out to create paper patterns or the information can be used to computer cut the panels on a plotter/cutter.

-Although the flat fabric is not specifically stretchy with will stretch a very small amount particularly across the bias of the fabric.
+Although the flat fabric is not specifically stretchy, it will stretch a very small amount particularly across the bias of the fabric.
 If this stretch is more than a specific percentage, then the stretch amount has to be compensated for and thus the additional length that it will provide has to be deducted from the panel size.

 Why and how is the fabric tensioned?